Do you want to know more about Stora Enso?

 Sustainable forest and plantation management help us secure the long-term availability of wood – our renewable raw material.
 Our wood comes from European forests and eucalyptus plantations in Uruguay, Brazil, and China.

 Our approach to responsible forest and tree plantation management takes into account the economic, social, and environmental aspects of sustainability.

 We know the origin of all the wood we use: 100% comes from sustainable sources.
 We use various tools to ensure this, including forest certification and third-party traceability systems such as the Forest Stewardship Council's 1 (FSC) Chain of Custody/Controlled Wood scheme, the Chain of Custody/Due Diligence System of the Programme for the Endorsement of Forest Certification (PEFC), and the ISO 14001 environmental management standard.
 We always ensure that the forests and plantations we harvest wood from are duly regenerated.

-As trees absorb carbon dioxide (CO2) from the atmosphere and – together with wood-based products – act as carbon sinks, wood represents a renewable alternative to many non-renewable materials.
-If forests and plantations are managed sustainably, new generations of trees replace those that are logged, absorbing more CO2 from the atmosphere.
+Growing trees absorb carbon dioxide (CO2) from the atmosphere, and together with wood-based products act as carbon storage.
+Sustainable forest management ensures that new generations of trees replace those that are logged.

 1Trademark license number (Stora Enso Communications) FSC-N001919.